 So again: In a novel such as Party Members, it is a matter not so much of recording actual conditions, but of turning up the volume, selecting and pushing certain realities so they cannot be ignored.
 It is not a total picture of China, but a harrowingly palpable one, enough grounded in social facts to be relevant.
 All societies suffer from corruption, and a society that has modernized at the breakneck pace China has, and has done so under state direction, will necessarily face unique challenges.

 Related to this (and thinking again of the novel’s breakout potential) Meursault has done an amazing job making his fictional world accessible for those who don’t know the contemporary Chinese scene.
 Yes, there are occasional “in jokes” and allusions, but in general, any reader who knows the rough outlines of China’s history since Mao is going to have no trouble getting into this book.

 As a fellow writer of satire, Party Members held especial interest for me, as I had to deal with similar challenges of narrating grotesque metamorphoses and fantastic improbabilities in my novel A Taipei Mutt.
 Whether I succeeded or not is hard for me to judge, but Meursault has done brilliantly.

-And so: If you appreciate black humor, political intrigue, and want to be hit with something out of the ordinary, don’t hesitate.
+And so: If you appreciate black humor, political intrigue, and want to be hit with something that will leave a bruise, don’t hesitate.
 Pick up a copy.

 And while you're at it, check out my Taipei Mutt.
 Both Meursault's novel and mine are available in print and ebook.